jt-lowe/d3-challenge/README.md

 We create event listeners for both the X and Y axes, and define that .on("click") we updated the chosenX/YAxis to become the clicked value.
 The listener then calls all of the created functions to have the visualisation reflect the new data.

 All of the above is wrapped in a responsive function, that redefines the size of the SVG canvas, making it dependant on the size of the window.

+The resulting visualisation has been deployed here - https://jt-lowe.github.io/d3-challenge/